Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Related Work

-After reviewing previous FFD methods and their technical implementations, we find that these methods consistently equip various fine-tuning techniques to backbones, such as ResNet~\cite{he2016deep}, Xception~\cite{chollet2017xception}, EfficientNet~\cite{tan2019efficientnet}, and ViT~\cite{dosovitskiy2020vit}, which are pre-trained with supervised learning on ImageNet.
-These backbones are often used directly in the \textit{fine-tuning} stage while overlooking the crucial roles of both the \textit{pre-training} and \textit{inference} stages, as shown in Figure~\ref{fig:framework}(top).
+After reviewing previous FFD methods and their implementations, we find that these methods consistently equip various fine-tuning techniques to backbones, such as ResNet~\cite{he2016deep}, Xception~\cite{chollet2017xception}, EfficientNet~\cite{tan2019efficientnet}, and ViT~\cite{dosovitskiy2020vit}, which are pre-trained on natural image datasets.
+These backbones are often used directly in the \textit{fine-tuning} while overlooking the crucial roles of both the \textit{pre-training} and \textit{inference}, as shown in Fig.~\ref{fig:framework}(top).
 In contrast, we endeavor to offer comprehensive research insights and guidance for FFD generalization by revisiting the complete FFD workflow.